ioBroker/ioBroker.docs/docs/en/dev/objectsschema.md

 ### Object types
 * `state`    - parent should be of type channel, device, instance or host
 * `channel`  - object to group one or more states.
-Parent should be device.
+Parent should be a device.
 * `device`   - object to group one or more channels or state.
 Should have no parent except adapter instance namespace.
 * `enum`     - objects holding an array in `common.members` that points to the states, channels, devices or files. enums can have a parent enum (tree-structure possible)
 * `host`     - a host that runs a controller process
 * `adapter`  - the default config of an adapter. presence also indicates that the adapter is successfully installed. (suggestion: should have an attribute holding an array of the hosts where it is installed)
 * `instance` - instance of adapter.
 Parent has to be of type adapter
-* `meta`     - rarely changing meta information that an adapter or his instances needs
+* `meta`     - rarely changing meta-information that an adapter or his instances needs
 * `config`   - configurations
 * `script`   - scripts
 * `user`     - users